JS-RML/Advanced-high-speed-scooping/README.md

 thread2 = threading.Thread(target=threadRB5) # for robot arm
 ```

 In the 'GRIPPER/mainGripper.py', you can select control signal choosing obejcts which will be scooped. $\color{red}{\textsf{So when does a user need to select one of the object settings?
+Before or after running main.py?}}$ $\color{red}{\textsf{So when does a user need to select one of the object settings?
 Before or after running main.py?}}$
 ```python
 controlSignal = 'card'
 # controlSignal = 'domino'